Prabhsimran1313/Fraud-detection-using-ensemble-learning-and-MLP/README.md

 ## Key Result

-The Random Forest model achieved the strongest overall performance with an F1 score of approximately 93.06%, slightly outperforming the Multi-Layer Perceptron model while maintaining strong precision and recall.
+The Random Forest model achieved the strongest overall performance with an **F1 score of approximately 93.06%**, slightly outperforming the Multi-Layer Perceptron model while maintaining strong precision and recall.

-The Power BI dashboard complements the modelling results by presenting fraud trends, transaction activity, and financial indicators in a clear and interactive format.
+The Power BI dashboard complements the machine learning analysis by presenting fraud trends, transaction activity, estimated financial loss, and transaction-level insights through clear and interactive visualisations.